dltxio/idem-mobile/README.md

 1. Onboarding / registering new users who do not have an account on a website (User Story 1)
 2. Verifying existing users (User Story 2)

-However, I must complete their profile on the app prior to any third party interactions.
+However, I must complete their profile on the app before any third-party interactions.

 ### Creating your profile on the IDEM app